bipinprasad/storm/docs/LocalityAwareness.md

 * The population percentage of the receive queue
 * Math.min(pendingMessages, 1024) / 1024.

-`pendingMessages`: The upstream executor `E` sends messages to the downstream executor through Netty and the `pendingMessages` is the size of messages that haven't got through to the server.
+`pendingMessages`: The upstream executor `E` sends messages to the downstream executor through Netty and the `pendingMessages` is the number of messages that haven't got through to the server.

 If the downstream executor locates at the same worker as the executor `E`, the load of that downstream executor is:
 * The population percentage of the receive queue